 \subsection{Mask R-CNN}

-Mask R-CNN is a member of the region-based CNN family which was proposed in \cite{he2017mask}.
-It represented the highest accuracy regard COCO dataset segmentation challenge and afterwards, it is used widely in different recognition tasks \cite{shu2020improved, lin2020face, ganesh2019deep}.
-Firstly, RCNN was proposed in \cite{albawi2017understanding} in which region proposals were generated by computer vision techniques.
-Then in \cite{girshick2015fast} Fast RCNN was introduced with a convolutional network before Region Proposals to increase the computational speed.
-In 2017, Faster RCNN continued this evolution and represented a regional proposal network to propose region of interests (RoIs) \cite{chen2017implementation}.
-Finally, Mask R-CNN as an extension of Faster RCNN added a convolutional network for pixel level segmentation of the detected objects.
-Mask R-CNN is relatively a simple model and easy to be generalized to other similar tasks \cite{he2017mask}.
-Therefore, Mask R-CNN can create pixel level masks for the objects beside object localization and classification tasks.
+Mask R-CNN is a region-based CNN family member, proposed in \cite{he2017mask} and is used widely in different identification tasks, including COCO dataset recognition.
+Firstly, RCNN was presented in \cite{albawi2017understanding}, where computer vision techniques generated region proposals.
+Then in \cite{girshick2015fast}, Fast RCNN was introduced with a CNN before region proposals to reduce running time.
+In 2017, Faster RCNN continued this evolution and offered the RPN to propose regions of interest (ROIs) \cite{chen2017implementation}.
+Finally, Mask R-CNN, as an extension of Faster RCNN, added a CNN for pixel-level recognition of the border-detected objects.
+Mask R-CNN is a relatively simple model and easy to generalize to other similar tasks \cite{he2017mask}.
+Therefore, Mask R-CNN can create pixel-level masks for the objects besides object localization and classification tasks.